-Ston is a real insider tip for trips to Croatia and it is definitely worthwhile to stay a little longer.
+Ston is a real insider tip for trips to Croatia, and it is definitely worthwhile to stay a little longer.
 Good accommodations can be found in Ston as well as in Mali Ston.
-For a holiday, the village Mali Ston is almost more suitable as there are also 2 small beaches and many good restaurants in front of your door.
+For a holiday, the village Mali Ston is almost more suitable as there are also 2 small beaches and many good restaurants.
 Here are our accommodation recommendations… It is worth a look!

 Find the best Accommodation in Ston & Mali Ston:

 More about Croatia:

 Disclosure: Some of the links below are affiliate links.
 Meaning that if you click on certain links, and then subsequently purchase a product, I will receive a small commission at no extra cost to you.